10 Pro Beauty Secrets That Will Shock You

 Struggling to put on a full strip of lashes?
 Don’t feel bad, many of us do.
 The trick to applying is to cut the lash strip in half or even quarters and apply each section separately.
 It is much easier to apply in 2 or 3 pieces at a time.
 Alternatively, you could use just a half strip of lashes on the outer half of your eye to give you some daytime appropriate drama and the appearance of an elongated eye.

 Lashes having a hard time holding a curl?
 Use your blow dryer to heat up the pad of your lash curler.
 This is probably one of our favorite things to do and the results are pretty amazing.
 Blast the pad of your lash curler with medium to high heat for 10 seconds, wait a few seconds until the curler cools off some (don’t want to burn yourself!) , and crimp your lashes as normal.
 The heat from the curler will help keep your lashes look lifted and curled all day, especially if paired with a waterproof mascara.

 Pro Tip: Tweezerman’s SPA Super Curl Lash Curler is the best for achieving without bending your lashes.

 8. Use Eyeshadow to Disguise a Thin Hair Line

 Apply a matte eyeshadow that matches your hair to your hairline to cover up any thin patches and make the hairline appear thicker.
 Not all of us are blessed with a head full of thick hair so the rest of us can fake it till we make it!
-If you happen to have a lot of eyeshadows in your arsenal, you most likely have a color similar enough that would work well for this purpose, but if not, Inglot Cosmetics has affordable matte eyeshadows available in virtually every color.
+If you happen to have a lot of eyeshadows in your arsenal, you most likely have a color similar enough that would work well for this purpose.

 Image source: fustany.com